saniaki/tsp/README.md

 # Travel Salesman Paath (TSP)

 ### 1- Exact algorithm (tsp_exact)
+The exact algorithm is very inefficent, O(n^2 2^n) time.
 Two algorithms are presented:
 * tsp_hashtable: hash table is used to constructr the array in the tsp algorithm
 * tsp_bitset: a bitset labeling to construct the array in the tsp algorithm

 In the input files, the first line indicates the number of cities.
 Each city is a point in the plane, and each subsequent line indicates the x- and y-coordinates of a single city.
-The distance between two cities is defined as the Euclidean distance
+The distance between two cities is defined as the Euclidean distance.

 ### 2- Heuristic algorithm (tsp_heuristic)
 We are not gauranteed to get the optimal solution.
+But, it is more effcient.
 Two versions of the algorithm are presented:
 * tsp_heuristic
 * tsp_heuristic_xtrick: an early_stop trick is used to minimize number of calculations to increase the efficiency.